Skip to main content

 Margin call trigger70% LTV

-Partial liquidation trigger80% LTV
+Partial liquidation trigger80% LTV (exact; LTV is calculated without the fee)

 Post-liquidation reset65% LTV